Transcript – Programme 127: Pain Management & Taking The Sting Out The Tail Of Neuropathic Pain

 Do you, someone you care for or perhaps your patients, suffer from persistent burning or gnawing pain?
 Many don’t know that often, neuropathic pain presents as a burning sensation.
 Persistent pain can impact all areas of our lives.
 It can stop us from sleeping, working and pursuing the hobbies we enjoy.
 Unfortunately, sometimes the healthcare professionals we see about our pain are unaware of the multitude of pain management techniques we can adopt to try and minimise the impact pain has on our lives.
 Different types of pain are widely misunderstood and many of us don’t know much about the conditions that can cause them.

 Paul Evans: This is Airing Pain, a programme brought to you by Pain Concern, the UK charity providing information and support for those of us living with pain and for those who care for us.
-I’m Paul Evans, and this edition of Airing Pain is funded by the RS MacDonald Charitable Trust.
+I’m Paul Evans, and this edition of Airing Pain is funded by the RS MacDonald Charitable Trust and the Stafford Trust.

 Janet Kerr: If I was to walk around with a grimace on my face of how I truly feel inside, I wouldn’t want to be with me.
 But I’m sitting here and the leg is shaking, but it’s also on fire.